getlidar/helika-web-sdk/README.md

 SDK for use with the UA endpoints (https://ua-api.helika.io or https://ua-api-dev.helika.io) or the Events endpoints (https://api.helika.io/v1 or https://api-stage.helika.io/v1)

 The Helika SDK is for developers to be able to make API calls to the Helika Mainnet and Testnet endpoints.
 The following pages will describe how to make calls to the Helika API.
 Developers will need to install the helika-sdk to their project.
-This can be done using npm or by cloning the github project.

 ## Installation